Telegram Stars Withdrawal: How to Cash Out

 How Do You Withdraw Telegram Stars Step by Step?

-Telegram Stars withdrawal takes three steps: access your Stars balance in channel or bot settings, connect a TON wallet via Fragment, and confirm the payout.
+Telegram Stars withdrawal takes five steps: open your Stars balance in channel or bot settings, tap Withdraw to reach Fragment, connect a TON wallet, set the withdrawal amount, and confirm.
 Fragment converts your Stars to Toncoin and sends it to your wallet.
 The whole process takes under 10 minutes once your Stars clear the 21-day lock.

 Step 1 — Open Your Stars Balance

 On mobile, go to your channel’s Settings.
-Tap “Stars” or “Revenue” depending on your version.
+Tap “Stars” or “Revenue” depending on your Telegram version.
 If you manage a bot, the Stars section is in the bot’s admin panel.
-You’ll see your current balance, pending Stars (still in the 21-day lock), and available Stars (ready to withdraw).
+You will see your current balance, pending Stars (still in the 21-day lock), and available Stars (ready to withdraw).

 Step 2 — Tap Withdraw

 Tap the “Withdraw” button.
 Telegram will prompt you to log in to Fragment — the official Telegram payout partner.
-You’ll authenticate using your Telegram account.
+You authenticate using your Telegram account.

 Step 3 — Connect or Create a TON Wallet

-If you don’t have a TON wallet, Fragment will guide you through setting one up.
+If you do not have a TON wallet, Fragment walks you through creating one.
 TON Space (Telegram’s built-in wallet) is the fastest option.
 You can also connect an external TON wallet like Tonkeeper.
-Link the wallet address to your Fragment account.
+Link the wallet address to your Fragment account before proceeding.

 Step 4 — Enter the Withdrawal Amount

 Set how many Stars you want to withdraw.
 The minimum is 1,000 Stars.
-Fragment shows you the current TON conversion in real time so you can see exactly how much TON you’ll receive before confirming.
+Fragment shows you the current TON conversion in real time so you can see exactly how much TON you will receive before confirming.
+Review the rate — if Fragment’s spread looks high, check back in a few days when TON volatility settles.

 Step 5 — Confirm and Receive